scotstan/bonsai-simulink/samples/moab/README.md

 Now run the **bonsaiTrian** script from the MATLAB command prompt.
 Assuming you have configured your workspace and access keys correctly in bonsaiConfig, you should see code indicating the simulator registered successfully.

-Now, in the Bonsai dashboard, click the **Train** button.
+Now, in the Bonsai UI, click the **Train** button.
 Select **Simulink - Moab** simulator (this assumes you left the .name value the same in bonsaiConfig).
 After a short time you will will see your first episode start event and data start flowing to the brain.

 # Upload and Scale Your Model